When you think about studying a foreign language, you probably come up with a textbook. Here’s how to pick a good

 Nowadays textbooks are not the best way to learn a foreign language.
 However, you can still study productively with the help of a well-designed language self-study book with a focus on conversation, written in your target language.
-Living Language Italian is an excellent example of integration between textbooks, audio, and online activites.
-Remember to supplement this self-study time with conversation with native speakers.
+Living Language Italian is an excellent example of integration between textbooks, audio, and online activities.
+Remember to supplement this self-study time with conversations with native speakers.